 You can make your advanced payment through Convera or through our online store.

 For more information on making secure international payments to the University, please visit our how to pay web page.

-If you’re applying for a visa you’ll need to plan carefully, it can take a lot longer than you expect!
+If you’re applying for a visa you’ll need to plan carefully, it can take longer than you think!

-For a Student visa for example, one of the things you’ll need to do is show that you have enough money, and you’ll need to save this money in a bank account for at least 28 days before you apply.
+For example, for a Student visa, one of the things you’ll need to do is show that you have enough money, and you’ll need to save this money in a bank account for at least 28 days before you apply.

 You can get lots of advice from our expert international student support team on applying for your visa.